 If we to date are still unable to defeat world capitalism, nevertheless the capitalists are no longer able to dispose of their peoples' blood according to their wish.
 For two and a half years the Russian revolution has been fighting the whole world.
 French, British, and American capitalists have tried by all means to defeat the Russian workman and peasant and to make them their slaves.
-They did not The Russian workmen and peasants have defended their power bravely, have formed their own army, and have defeated completely all reactionary armies supported by the Entente capitalists.
+They did not succeed.
+The Russian workmen and peasants have defended their power bravely, have formed their own army, and have defeated completely all reactionary armies supported by the Entente capitalists.

 Workmen and peasants of the Near East!
-If you organize yourselves, if you form your workmen's and peasants' power, if you take up arms and unite with the Russian workmen's and peasants' army, you will defeat the British, French, and American capitalists, you will liberate yourselves from your oppressors, you will secure freedom, you will be able to form a free world's republic of working masses, and you will use the riches of your own land in your own with you at this Congress.
+If you organize yourselves, if you form your workmen's and peasants' power, if you take up arms and unite with the Russian workmen's and peasants' army, you will defeat the British, French, and American capitalists, you will liberate yourselves from your oppressors, you will secure freedom, you will be able to form a free world's republic of working masses, and you will use the riches of your own land in your own interests and the interests of the world's proletariat, which will be glad to exchange your riches against their products and will be glad to send you their help.
+About all these questions we want to talk with you at this Congress.